40 Entrustable Professional Activities (EPAs)

 Qualities that enable entrustment

-EPAs have been designed to include qualities that enable entrustment; the APC references the research of ten Cate & Chen (2020), in which the authors propose a model for entrustment decision making using the acronym A RICH: Agency, Reliability, Integrity, Capability, and Humility.
+EPAs have been designed to include qualities that enable entrustment; the APC references the research of Cate & Chen (2020), in which the authors propose a model for entrustment decision making using the acronym A RICH: Agency, Reliability, Integrity, Capability, and Humility.
 For further information on the qualities that enable entrustment, please see the APC page Introduction to Entrustable Professional Activities

 These qualities are referred to as Entrustable Attributes in your self-assessments.
 Students should familiarise themselves with A RICH and refer to these qualities when completing their self-assessments and reflections.
 When providing the Entrustment level, we ask preceptors to consider A RICH as well as performance of clinical skills, and provide you with constructive feedback on your self-assessments of the Entrustable Attributes.